Privacy Policy

 1. Introduction

-Inlay's mission is to create an environment where early-grade students can thrive through predictable classroom routines and strong teacher relationships.
+Inlay's mission is to help teachers plan and manage lessons and classroom organization efficiently.
 Protecting your privacy is fundamental to our mission and business.
-This Privacy Policy applies to the Inlay Service provided to educational institutions and their users (including teachers, school administrators, and families) that is available through our websites at inlay.sh, the Inlay applications, and any other online or offline offerings (collectively "the Inlay Service", "the Service", "Inlay", "we", "us", or "our").
-The primary users of the Inlay Service are teachers and school administrators, who create accounts and use the platform to manage classrooms and student information.
-Students (children) have a passive role: they do not hold accounts or use the Service directly; their information is managed by the teacher, and only when a parent or guardian has allowed data collection for that student.
-This policy explains how we collect, use and protect personal information that we collect through the Inlay Service, including when you create an account ("Account Information"), add student information to classrooms ("Student Data"), and track student progress ("Classroom Records").
-Inlay also offers a Parent Portalwhere parents and guardians can manage data collection preferences and view their child's information when linked by the school.
+This Privacy Policy applies to the Inlay Service provided to teachers and school administrators, available through our websites at inlay.sh, the Inlay applications, and any other online or offline offerings (collectively "the Inlay Service", "the Service", "Inlay", "we", "us", or "our").
+The primary users of the Inlay Service are teachers and school administrators, who create accounts and use the platform to manage classrooms, subjects, units, and lessons.
+Inlay is a lesson management tool; we do not collect, store, or process personal information about students.
+This policy explains how we collect, use, and protect personal information when you create an account ("Account Information") and when you use the platform to manage your teaching content ("Lesson Management Data").

 In order to use the Inlay Service, you must create an account and agree to our Terms of Service.